rafaqz/DimensionalData.jl/README.md

 ```

 You can also use symbols to create `Dim{X}` dimensions,
-although we can't use the `rand` method directly with Symbols:
+although we can't use the `rand` method directly with Symbols,
+and insteadd use the regular `DimArray` constructor:

 ```julia
 julia> A = DimArray(rand(10, 20, 30), (:a, :b, :c));